-Toby Oliver is a co-founder and Chief Executive Officer at Path Intelligence.
+Toby Oliver is a co-founder and Chief Technology Officer at Path Intelligence.
 Toby has extensive experience in start-up firms and in developing and commercializing technology.
 At Path Intelligence he not only leads the firm but as the inventor of the technology is also responsible for its continued position at the frontier of mobile phone technology development.
 Toby has a passion for not only developing new technologies but also for seeing them through to successful commercial implementation.
 Prior to Path Intelligence, Toby worked in the investment community analyzing, recommending and conducting due diligence on technology start-up proposals for private investors.
 During the dot com boom, in particular, Toby’s deep technical expertise were in demand by investors who were seeking to understand new technologies and to evaluate the capabilities of the management teams that were suggesting them.
 Toby began his career at Thomson Thorn Missiles as a software engineer, before moving on to IBM Research labs and finally JP Morgan where he worked on a technology start-up proposition which was eventually spun out from JP Morgan.
 Toby has a BEng(Hons) from the Special Engineering Programme, he is a Chartered Engineer and a member of the IET.

 Comments on this page are now closed.